 My work is a digital collage drawn from nature.
 One may witness a hummingbird frozen in a moment, an angelic figure, water defying gravity, or a harsh memory of a nightmare juxtaposed with meditative self reflective imagery.
-I encourage viewers to locate hidden faces and expose a new reality and get lost in these visuals as if they were a mind altering drug.
+I encourage viewers to locate hidden faces, expose a new reality and get lost in these visuals as if they were a mind altering drug.

 I am inspired by Maya Deren's, 1940s avant-garde filmmaker, analysis of her works and her refusal to interpret her work for the viewer.
 In her various essays, she writes about her predilection not to talk about what her work means to her personally.
-I too, apply such an approach.
-I leave artistic analysis up to the viewer.
-I believe in letting the photograph cultivate an air of mystery.
-I too intend for my technical layering of digital imagery to touch the viewer's mind, body and soul.
-I spark the questions of what one is looking at, how the images were produced and how my work manages to blur the mediums of photography and painting.
+I too provide artistic analysis up to the viewer.
+I believe in letting my varied mediums cultivate an air of mystery.
+I spark the questions of what one is looking at, how the images were produced and how my work manages to blur the mediums within visual arts.

-As for painting, I draw inspiration from both Maxfield Parrish and Sir Lawrence Alma-Tadema.
-My work is heavily influenced by their use of composition, subject matter and their romantic ambiance.
-I delight in their visuals and aim to recreate such detailed compositions of lush dreamlike environments and esoteric escape from the world around them.
+lastly, I draw a primary attraction for both Maxfield Parrish and Sir Lawrence Alma-Tadema.
+My work is heavily influenced by their use of color, composition, subject matter and romantic ambiance.
+I delight in their lush dreamlike environments and esoteric escape from the world around them.